-- A. Tarporley's Conservation Area must be retained, and any development within it (whether new or to existing buildings) must preserve and enhance that area. - B. In keeping with the majority of Tarporley's residential developments, new residential developments should be limited to small to medium numbers of dwellings, and individual schemes should not exceed 20 dwellings on each site see Policy TH2. - C. Layouts of houses should be in small clusters to promote a sense of community. - D. Wherever possible developers should construct vehicular exit routes out of the village which avoid The High Street. - E. No new separate dwellings should be built in existing gardens in the Conservation Area or in small residential gardens under 1/3 acre (0.12 ha). - 4.2.16 The Parish Council supports the Tarporley Village Design Statement (VDS) (5).
+- 4.2.14 The Parish Council supports the Tarporley Village Design Statement (VDS) (5).
 These guidelines form the basis of Policy TEH3 Design with the purpose of retaining Tarporley's heritage and its rural character when new developments are proposed for the village.
-The Parish Council considers that the Conservation Area should be retained with its existing boundary and listed buildings. - 4.2.17 Original architectural details such as cornices, fenestration, architraves, etc. are important to the character of the conservation area and preservation or restoration of these features will be encouraged.
-Article 4 Directions will be periodically reviewed by Cheshire West and Chester Council and applied to unlisted buildings within the conservation area to prevent erosion of character by otherwise permitted development alterations - 4.2.18 89% of respondents in the Informal Consultation agreed with Draft Policy TEH3, with 6 people disagreeing and 4 people saying "don't know".
+The Parish Council considers that the Conservation Area should be retained with its existing boundary and listed buildings. - 4.2.15 Original architectural details such as cornices, fenestration, architraves, etc. are important to the character of the conservation area and preservation or restoration of these features will be encouraged.
+Article 4 Directions will be periodically reviewed by Cheshire West and Chester Council and applied to unlisted buildings within the conservation area to prevent erosion of character by otherwise permitted development alterations - 4.2.16 89% of respondents in the Informal Consultation agreed with Draft Policy TEH3, with 6 people disagreeing and 4 people saying "don't know".
 Responses indicated that where future development does occur, there would be a strong preference for small developments (where numbers were specified, the preference was for developments of around twenty houses or fewer) rather than large new estates.
 In light of the objections, the requirement that roofs should be parallel to the road (as in the Village Design Statement) was removed as was the reference to green roofs.
 There was a mixture of responses regarding styles; some people wanted traditional style houses to blend in with the Conservation Area and others wanted a more varied architecture and modern designs.

-Policy TEH3 - Design
+Policy TEH4 - Design

-All new developments and alterations to existing properties will be required to demonstrate consideration of the following design principles and the detailed guidance contained within the Village Design Statement:
+New residential development will be required to demonstrate consideration of the following design principles and the detailed guidance contained within the Village Design Statement: